Alcide Herveaux

-Alcide Herveaux is a fictional character in The Southern Vampire Mysteries, a series of novels by author Charlaine Harris.
-He is introduced in the third novel, Club Dead.
-In the television series, he was portrayed by the actor Joe Manganiello.
+Alcide Herveaux is a fictional character in The Southern Vampire Mysteries book series, written by author Charlaine Harris.
+He first appears in the third novel, Club Dead.
+In True Blood, the HBO television adaptation, Alcide is portrayed by actor Joe Manganiello.

-Alcide is a "were" (or full-blooded werewolf) who owns a construction company in Jackson, Mississippi, with his father.
-He is depicted as a tall man with green eyes, olive skin, and thick, tousled black hair.
+Alcide is a "were" (or full-blooded werewolf) who owns a construction company with his father in Jackson, Mississippi.